These 9 Haunted Hotels In Vermont Will Make Your Stay A Nightmare

-If you’re not afraid of things that go bump in the night… or footsteps, apparitions, voices and unexplained phenomena… then a stay at one of these haunted hotels in Vermont should be right up your alley.
-These stories have been reported by many folks over the years.
-The big question here is: If it’s not true, how do so many people have the same ghostly experiences?
+If you’re not afraid of things that go bump in the night, or footsteps, apparitions, voices, and unexplained phenomena, then a stay at one of these haunted hotels in Vermont should be right up your alley.
+The following stories have been reported by many folks over the years.
+Many people believe they aren’t true.
+If in fact they aren’t, then why do so many people have the same ghostly experiences?

 Have you ever stayed at one of these nine haunted hotels?
 If so, did you have a ghostly experience?
 Please let us know in the comments below.

 What is it that makes Vermont’s Hotel Coolidge haunted?

 Vermont is filled with many haunted places, including several hotels.
 One of the most haunted hotels in Vermont is Hotel Coolidge.
 Hotel Coolidge is located in downtown White River Junction and was renovated in the late 1990s.
 It was once used as a railway hotel.
 What makes Hotel Coolidge haunted is the ghost of Ezra “Wrench” Magoon.
 This man was a farmer and bootlegger who died inside the hotel in the early 1900s.

 What are two haunted places in Vermont that’ll send shivers up your spine?

 As mentioned above, there are many haunted places in Vermont.
 From hotels and restaurants to cemeteries and bridges, there are several places in Vermont where people have experienced paranormal activity.
 We’ve listed two more of the state’s most haunted places below.
 Be sure to check them out if you dare.